AraLawrence/holiday-party/README.md

 # Holiday Helper

-Holiday helper is an app that I created for a General Assembly hackathon.
-I intended it to be a generator of either comebacks or affirmations for offensive things said at holiday parties like:
+Holiday helper is an app that I created for a General Assembly hackathon, where it one most unique, and 2nd place for best functionality.
+I intended it to be a generator of either comebacks or affirmations for offensive things said at holiday parties, like:

 ![](http://i.imgur.com/pBoQpsF.jpg)

 And then: